sethgillett/sethgillett.github.io/index.md

 ### Contact

 I can be reached at `seth.gillett@gmail.com`, or just comment on any of my repositories.
-I don't know what the heck I'm doing so any starter guide would be very appreciated.
+I am a novice to coding and building websites, so any help would be greatly appreciated.
+Thanks!